Part One What is a Certified Nursing Assistant (CNA)?

-For those interested in more information about becoming a CNA, professional organizations such as National Network of Career Nursing Assistants and Nursing Association of Health Care Assistants are great resources.
+For those interested in more information about becoming a CNA, professional organizations such as the National Network of Career Nursing Assistants and Nursing Association of Health Care Assistants are great resources.

-Both discuss growing trends in health care that impact nursing assistants.
+Both discuss growing trends in healthcare that impact nursing assistants.
 Other information includes healthcare conventions targeted for this audience, access to continuing education hours, job opportunities, and contact information for local chapters.

 While these associations are not only a great resource for new to practice CNAs, they also provide vital information for those who are already established in the career.
 By joining these professional organizations, vital connections are made to industry experts and managers which can lead to future employment opportunities.